martin-ejdestig/sork/README.md

 - Implement --fix flag for check that fixes found errors if possible.
 - Add regular expression in configuration for source files that should be excluded.
 - Multiple recursive glob.glob() is slow on large repositories.
-E.g. it takes 2-3 minutes to find all source files in the Chromium repository while it only takes 2-3 seconds with `find`).
+E.g. it takes 2-3 minutes to find all source files in the Chromium repository both with and without a warm cache while it takes ~50 seconds with `find` and a cold cache and 3 seconds with a warm cache.
 - Exit code other than 0 if analyze/check finds any errors or if asm cannot output assembler?
 - More robust project root detection (check for more VCS dot directories, ... other ideas?)
 - Add user specific configuration in $HOME/.config/ that lets user add search paths for how to find build directories.
 Want to avoid -bp/--build-path flag as much as possible.
 - More tests.
 - Add a setup.py. https://docs.python.org/3.5/distutils/setupscript.html
+- --dump-config/-dc (a la clang-format)?
+Need to set default values instead of relying on fallback to get().